 What is still blocking the international networks of Kosovo’s startups?
 Kosovo’s Deputy Prime Minister, Enver Hoxhaj stressed earlier this month at the Startup Europe Summit that the lack of freedom of movement due to the visa regime is a key obstacle for the nation’s entrepreneurs.

 Lobbying for a visa liberalization program with the EU has been high on the political agenda, and while important progress has been made in the last few years, the visa waiver program remains to be approved by the European Council and Parliament.
-In fact, Kosovar people can currently only go to six nations without asking for a Visa, namely neighbouring Albania, Macedonia, Serbia, Montenegro, Turkey, and, for inexplicable reasons, the Maldive Islands.
+In fact, Kosovar people can currently only go to six nations on the continent without asking for a Visa, namely neighboring Albania, North Macedonia, Serbia, Montenegro and Turkey.
+European Union states or Russia, for example require a prior Visa.

 And among countries that do not require a visa, tensions remain: Serbia has still not acknowledged Kosovo’s independence, and inter-state relations are rocky at best.
 Land-swap deals are still on the table, while EC moderated talks are currently in impasse.